-- Document the current "as-is" fee billing processes and fee billing information technology systems (in progress). - Continue to perform requirements analysis on items that may impact the fee billing process and systems (in progress). - Interview other Federal agencies that recently implemented electronic invoicing for lessons-learned opportunities (in progress). - Select an eBilling tool.
+- Document the initial "as-is" fee billing processes and fee billing information technology systems (complete). - Update the current "as-is" fee billing processes and fee billing information technology systems for OCFO acceptance (in progress). - Continue to perform requirements analysis on items that may impact the fee billing process and systems (in progress). - Interview other Federal agencies that recently implemented electronic invoicing for lessons-learned opportunities (in progress). - Conduct market research for eBilling tool selection (in progress). - Select an eBilling tool.